Nicholas Brodszky

 Brodszky was a tunesmith who always needed the help of arrangers and assistants to turn his ideas into finished compositions.
-These assistants included Roy Douglas, Philip Green, Clive Richardson, Mischa Spoliansky, Albert Sendrey, Sidney Torch and Charles Williams, but they were rarely credited.
+These assistants included Roy Douglas, Philip Green, Skip Martin, Clive Richardson, Mischa Spoliansky, Albert Sendrey, Sidney Torch and Charles Williams, but they were rarely credited.
 Lionel Salter termed Brodszky a 'near-illiterate.'

 He died in Hollywood, California in 1958, aged 53.